 - 10 ounces Water plus more if needed

-- 1 pound Small Red Potatoes whole if they are small or cut in half or quarters if they’re larger
+- 1 pound Small Red Potatoes whole if small, or halved/quartered if larger

 Instructions

-- Trim any large pieces of fat from around the roast.
+- Trim any large pieces of fat from the roast.

-- Pat the meat dry.
-Season it with salt and pepper.
+- Pat the meat dry, then season with salt and pepper.

-- Let it sit out at room temperature for 15-20 minutes provided it’s cool in your kitchen.
+- Let it sit at room temperature for 15–20 minutes if your kitchen is cool.

 - Heat the olive oil in a large, heavy pot over medium heat (see note 1).

 - When the oil is hot, add the chuck roast.
-Cook the meat for 5-6 minutes, or until browned. (see note 2)
+Cook for 5–6 minutes until browned (see note 2).

-- Turn the roast and cook for another 5-6 minutes until it’s browned on both sides.
+- Flip the roast and cook for another 5–6 minutes until browned on both sides.

-- Take the pot off the heat and remove the roast.
-Place it on a pan or plate.
-Cover loosely with aluminum foil to keep it warm.
+- Remove the pot from heat and transfer the roast to a plate or pan.
+Cover loosely with aluminum foil to keep warm.

-- Do not wash or wipe the pot.
-Place it back over medium heat and add the onions, carrots, and celery.
-Cook the vegetables for 5 minutes until the onions start to soften.
-Stir often.
+- Without washing the pot, return it to medium heat and add the onions, carrots, and celery.
+Cook for 5 minutes, stirring often, until the onions begin to soften.

-- Add the onion soup to the sauteed vegetables while stirring and gently scrapping any bits off the bottom of the pot.
+- Pour in the onion soup, stirring while scraping up any browned bits from the bottom of the pot.

-- Return the chuck roast to the pot along with any juices collected on the plate or pan.
+- Return the chuck roast to the pot along with any juices collected on the plate.

-- Add enough water so that at least three-quarters (¾) of the roast is covered with liquid at its thickest part.
+- Add enough water to cover at least ¾ of the roast at its thickest part.

-- Serve the roast with the potatoes and sauce.
-Garnish with chopped parsley, if desired.
-Enjoy with a generous piece of crusty bread to soak up the delicious broth.
+- Serve the roast with potatoes and sauce, garnished with chopped parsley if desired.
+Enjoy with a green salad and a generous piece of crusty bread to soak up the rich, flavorful broth.

 Notes